Finding the Right Memory Care Community - Parc Provence Memory Care

 Enrichment

-• Does the activities program support those with memory loss?
+• Does the activities program support those with memory loss and/or cognitive impairment?

 • Are activities personalized to fit residents’ interests and needs?